SlowDash integrates Python scripts written by users, with features including:

 request is made. loop()

-will not be called after stop.
+will not be called after a

 Naming convention: set()